Bangkok’s Green Oasis: Parks Offer Relief from City Life

 GPS: 13.729665, 100.536998

-Lumpini Park is an inner-city haven of tranquillity and shade surrounding peaceful lakes.
-Named after the birthplace of the Lord Buddha in Nepal, the park sprawls over more than half a million square metres and is home to a wide range of plants and animals.
-Dating back to the 1920s, Lumpini Park was once set to be an exhibition centre for Thai crafts and flower displays.
-This never eventuated but Lumpini Park has grown into a vibrant centre of outdoor activity for Bangkokians, who often gather before and after sunset to walk, jog, practise aerobics and a host of other recreational activities.
+Lumpini Park is an inner-city haven of tranquility and shade surrounding peaceful lakes.
+Named after the birthplace of the Lord Buddha in Nepal, the park sprawls over more than half a million square meters and is home to a wide range of plants and animals.
+Dating back to the 1920s, Lumpini Park was once set to be an exhibition center for Thai crafts and flower displays.

 You can get up close to giant water monitors, one of the largest lizards on the planet as they surreptitiously wade out of the pond to sunbathe.
 Look for squirrels frolicking in the trees and huge palm-sized snails sliding across the ground, along with over 30 species of birds.
-You wouldn’t normally expect to find such an amazing range of wildlife in the centre of a city like Bangkok but these animals are survivors of a time when Bangkok was much smaller.

 Saranrom Park